Akash-Perla/ASIC-Design/README.md

 We now try to optimise synthesis.

-Go to new terminal and run the follwoing commands:
+Go to new terminal and run the following commands:

 ```
 cd Desktop/work/tools/openlane_working_dir/openlane